mezgoodle/breaker/README.md

 Breaker looks on your work time and alarms you to do a break.
 Built with Electron.
 Unzip this [archive](https://github.com/mezgoodle/breaker/releases/download/v0.2.0/breaker-win32-ia32.zip) and launch `breaker.exe`.

+> This release is for Windows.
+If you have an another platform, please clone the repository and build via `package.json`.

 ## Table of contents

 - [Table of contents](#table-of-contents)